 Copy content from one device, and paste it to another nearby device within a short period of time.
 The contents of your clipboard are sent over Wi-Fi and made available to all Mac, iPhone, iPad, and iPod touch devices that are signed in with the same Apple ID and have Handoff, Wi-Fi, and Bluetooth turned on.
-See Use Handoff on your Mac
+See Use Handoff on your Mac.

-To use Universal Clipboard, you need an iPhone or iPod touch with iOS 10 or later, or an iPad with iPadOS installed.
+Note: To use Universal Clipboard, you need an iPhone or iPod touch with iOS 10 or later, or an iPad with iPadOS installed.

 Use across apps.
 You can copy and paste images, text, photos, and video between any apps that support copy and paste on your Mac, iPhone, iPad, and iPod touch.

 Copy and paste files.
 You can quickly move files from one Mac to another using Universal Clipboard.
-Copy a file on your Mac mini and paste it to a Finder window, Mail message, or any app on a nearby Mac that supports copy and paste.
+Copy a file on your MacBook Pro and paste it to a Finder window, Mail message, or any app on a nearby app that supports copy and paste.
 You must be signed in with the same Apple ID on both computers.

-See Copy and paste between devices from your Mac
+Learn more.
+See Copy and paste between devices from your Mac in the macOS User Guide.